Many students work hard but feel like their progress is slow. They

 Conclusion

-science principles that match how the brain works.
+the brain truly works.

-The goal is not to study more.
-It is to learn better.
+The goal is not

 Frequently Asked Questions